walzph/dsac-students/readme.md

 ## Running the Code

-Just execute `python main.py` to start a training run with the standard settings.
+Just execute `python main.py --cpu` to start a training run with the standard settings.
 Running `python main.py -h` will list all parameter options for playing around.

 The code generates training data on the fly, and trains two CNNs in parallel.